-Regional Hospice and Palliative Care has dedicated itself to providing comfort and compassion for people with terminal illnesses or are going through a recent loss.
+Regional Hospice has dedicated itself to providing comfort and compassion for people with terminal illnesses or are going through a recent loss.
 We arrange for in-home, inpatient, palliative and pediatric hospice care for Greater Danbury area families and individuals.
 We are available 24 hours a day, 7 days a week to provide compassion, peace and dignity for the last stage of your loved one’s life.

 Do you have a question?
 Reach out, we can help.

-For 35 years, Regional Hospice and Palliative Care has successfully helped thousands of people live out their remaining days, whether in the comfort of their own home or in a nursing care facility.
+For 35 years, Regional Hospice has successfully helped thousands of people live out their remaining days, whether in the comfort of their own home or in a nursing care facility.
 We also support their families emotionally and spiritually while dealing with this hard situation.
 Our end-of-life services allow them to go out with peace and dignity, whether in their own home or a nursing care facility.

 We are also proud to invite you to our home in Danbury, CT: the Center for Comfort Care and Healing.
 This is Connecticut’s only private suite hospice center and features the best and newest medical care and treatments your loved one would need.
 After more than three decades of treating people inside of their homes, we want to welcome you into ours.